Overview: Curriculum and Clinical Education Program

 Asynchronous Learning

-Study: Complete self-guided, immersive coursework accessible 24/7 to learn and reflect on key concepts for physical therapy practice.
+Study: Complete self-guided, immersive coursework, accessible 24/7, to learn and reflect on key concepts for physical therapy practice.

 Practice: Develop and refine physical therapy skills in preparation for immersions and clinical experiences.

-View the full list of USC’s DPT Program courses.
+View the full list of USC’s DPT program courses.

 On-Campus Immersions

-During the immersions, you will:
+During immersions, you will:

 Access state-of-the-art anatomy and learning laboratories.